Obtaining a heap dump

 The breakdown by problems, and reporting of reference chains for bad primitive arrays is very similar to that for bad collections and bad object arrays.

-Boxed Numbers.
 Boxed numbers are instances of classes such as

-HashMap that maps names to numbers, you need to instantiate either a
+longs etc. That is, if you want to create a hash map that maps names to numbers, you need to instantiate either a

 java.util.HashMap<String, Integer> or use third-party libraries.

-Reporting of boxed numbers in JXRay is similar to that for bad collections and arrays.
+Reporting of boxed numbers in JXRay is similar to that for bad collections and arrays:

 The following subsection provides the standard reference chains leading to clusters of duplicate objects.
 For each cluster some specimen objects are presented in the same format as in the table shown above: